SoftUni-Internal/interactive-content/EN/02-Functions/06-Naming-and-Best-Practices.md

 ```
 [/code-editor]
 [task-description]
-Write a function that receives an array of three elements.
+Write a function that receives an array containing three elements.

-Write an arrow function that calculate result depending of operator.
+Write an arrow function that calculates the result depending on the specified operator.

-Operator can be: `multiply`, `divide`, `add`, `subtract`.
+The operator could only be one of the following: `multiply`, `divide`, `add` and `subtract`.

 ## Examples
 | **Input** | **Output** |